-Methodology: All connections in this network represent verified historical meetings between composers, documented through biographies, correspondence, contemporary accounts, or academic research.
-Where exact dates are uncertain, approximate periods are given based on the best available evidence.
+Methodology: Connections in this network represent historical meetings or relationships between composers, drawn from biographies, correspondence, contemporary accounts, and academic research.
+Most are well-documented; a small number are speculative (inferred from co-presence) or legendary (widely repeated but not securely sourced).
+Each connection's context notes its evidence basis.
+Where exact dates are uncertain, approximate periods are given.

 Primary Biographical Sources